 Direct communication with the customer is essential for our patent examiners

-For the past 5 and half years, patent examiner Louise Boisen has worked at the Danish Trademark and Patent Office (DKPTO) in Denmark, and as such also for Nordic Patent Institute (NPI).
+For the past seven years, patent examiner Louise Boisen has worked at the Danish Trademark and Patent Office (DKPTO) in Denmark, and as such also for Nordic Patent Institute (NPI).

 Alongside her patent examiner role, Louise is also Head of the Quotation Team.
 Here, she is responsible for preparing the quotes before they are sent to our customers.